augustine-aj/SentimentSpectrum/README.md

 - **Matplotlib & Seaborn**: For data visualization.
 - **Leaflet & OpenStreetMap**: For geographical visualizations.

+## ⚠️ Important Warning

+**Please ensure that the ChromeDriver version matches your installed Chrome browser version.**

+If the ChromeDriver is not compatible with your Chrome browser, the web scraping process may fail, resulting in errors or incomplete data retrieval.

+To check your Chrome version, open Chrome and go to `chrome://settings/help`.
+Then, download the appropriate version of ChromeDriver from the [ChromeDriver download page](https://chromedriver.chromium.org/downloads).

+**Note:** All other visualizations and functionalities of the application will work as expected, regardless of the ChromeDriver configuration.

 ## 📦 Installation & Setup

 1. **Clone the repository**: